uhasker/getting-things-done-in-next-js/src/chapter1/05-functions.md

 Despite the fact that you get "function" when you use `typeof` with a function, functions are really just objects.

-This means that we can assign functions as variables, pass them to other functions as arguments and do all the other neat things we can do with primitives, arrays and objects.
+This means that we can assign functions as variables, pass them to other functions as arguments and do all the other neat things we can do with primitives and objects.
 For example we could assign the `square` function to a variable:

 ```javascript
 const square = function square(num) {